 But knowledge doesn’t happen overnight.
 “Life is a marathon, not a sprint,” Speakman says.
 “We don’t learn instantly, we learn over time.
 It’s incremental learning.
 So we need to be patient with ourselves.”

 Some consider PAL an alternative or supplement to Al-Anon, the 12-step program for families, associated with Alcoholics Anonymous (AA).
-Today there are numerous PAL meetings in Arizona, Kentucky and Indiana with new ones getting started in other states.
+Today there are PAL meetings all around the United States with new ones getting started monthly.

 Speakman founded PAL specifically for parents because, “There is no human relationship like that between parent and child,” he says.
 “As the saying goes.
 ‘When it comes to our children, every parent is blind.’
 However, any family member is welcome, including spouses and adult children.”